 What is identity theft?

-Breached companies often provide credit monitoring as a complimentary service to help the individual victims monitor their credit report.
-Free service plans range in what they cover.
+Companies that suffer data breaches that expose their customers' information often provide credit monitoring as a free service to help victims monitor their credit reports.
 These credit monitoring plans can be offered for a year or two, and may provide credit scores and/or reports from one or all three major credit bureaus.

 Identity theft protection services

 If you want more complete protection against identity, you can pay for an identity theft protection service

 While this service will monitor your credit reports, it could also search for your bank accounts, credit card accounts, and criminal databases for suspicious or fraudulent activity involving your personal and financial information.